-Part Description database An object variable that represents the Database object you want to create. workspace An object variable that represents the existing Workspace object that will contain the database.
-If you omit workspace, CreateDatabase uses the default Workspace. name A String up to 255 characters long that is the name of the database file that you're creating.
+Part Description database An object variable that represents the Database object you want to create.
+An object variable that represents the existing Workspace object workspace that will contain the database.
+If you omit workspace , CreateDatabase uses the default Workspace. name A String up to 255 characters long that is the name of the database file that you're creating.
 It can be the full path and file name, such as "C:\db1.mdb".
 If you don't supply a file name extension, .mdb is appended.
-If your network supports it, you can also specify a network path, such as
+If your network supports it, you can also specify a network path, such as "\\server1\share1\dir1\db1".

-"\\server1\share1\dir1\db1".
 You can only create .mdb database files with this method.

-A string expression that specifies a collating order for creating the database, as specified in Settings.
+A string expression that specifies a collating order for creating the locale database, as specified in Settings.
 You must supply this argument or an error occurs.

-You can also create a password for the new Database object by concatenating the password string (starting with ";pwd=") with a constant in the locale argument, like this:

-dbLangSpanish & ";pwd=NewPassword"

-If you want to use the default locale, but specify a password, simply enter a password string for the locale argument:
+You can also create a password for the new Database object by concatenating the password string (starting with "; pwd=") with a constant in the locale argument, like this: dbLangSpanish & ";pwd=NewPassword" Note Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+Weak passwords don't mix these elements.
+Strong password: Y6dh!et5.
+Weak password: House27.
+Use a strong password that you can remember so that you don't have to write it down.
+If you want to use the default locale , but specify a password, simply enter a password string for the locale argument: ";pwd=NewPassword" Note Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+Weak passwords don't mix these elements.
+Strong password: Y6dh!et5.
+Weak password: House27.
+Use a strong password that you can remember so that you don't have to write it down. options Optional.

-";pwd=NewPassword"

-Optional.
 A constant or combination of constants that indicates one or more options, as specified in Settings.
 You can combine options by summing the corresponding constants.